 COVID19 EXCEPTION: The incomplete fee is being waived for students granted incompletes due to COVID19 extenuating circumstances in Spring semester, 2020.

 Self-paced open learning classes (901 sections) must be completed within 180 days from the selected start date.
-Students have both the privilege and responsibility of setting their own pace; they may finish within as little as one or two months if studying intensely.
-Remember that graduation or financial aid accepted may impose earlier deadlines.
-It is the student's responsibility to plan a pace of study to meet their personal deadline.
+It is the student's responsibility to plan a pace of study to meet their personal deadlines, such a graduation, which may be before the course deadline.

-Interactive online courses have fixed start and end dates listed in the current academic calendar.
-Most follow the Andrews four-month semester; summer courses are often offered as intensives within one or two months.
-If you cannot meet the deadlines for assignments and exams listed in the course space and syllabus, withdraw before the drop/add date.
+Interactive online courses (950-999 sections) have fixed start and end dates listed in the current academic calendar.
+Within the first week, make sure you can meet the deadlines for assignments and exams listed in the course space and syllabus - if this won't fit, withdraw before the drop/add date.

-Schedule 35-45 hours of focused study time for every semester credit.
-For example, to complete a 3-credit class successfully, schedule 100-135 hours.
-This time will be spent reading assigned pages, watching videos, completing assignments, projects, discussions online, or exams, or communicating with your instructor.
-If you want to finish a 3-credit class in 8 weeks, schedule12+ hours per week; to finish in 24 weeks, 3+ hours per week works.
+Schedule 40-45 hours of focused study time for every semester credit.
+For example, to complete a 3-credit class successfully, schedule 120-135 hours.
+This time will be spent reading assigned pages, watching videos, completing assignments, projects and discussions online, taking exams, or communicating with your instructor.
+If you want to finish a 3-credit class in 8 weeks, schedule 12-15 hours per week; to finish in 24 weeks, 3+ hours per week works.